 - The full name, CSP membership number and email address of six proposers who are CSP members to support your application.
 Proposers will be notified via email by Civica Election Services Limited that they have been listed as a proposer.

-- A 350-word election address to demonstrate how your skills and experience meet each of the criteria listed in the person specification and make you the right person to represent your profession as a CSP Council member.
+- A 350-word election address to demonstrate how your skills and experience meet each of the criteria listed in the council member role profile and make you the right person to represent your profession as a CSP council member.
 This will be published on the Civica Election Services Limited website and posted to the whole membership to inform their vote.

 Election (voting by post only)

 The election process opens on Monday 3 June 2024 and closes at 5pm on Monday 1 July 2024.

 All CSP members will be sent an election pack by post.
 This will contain the candidates' election addresses, a ballot paper and a pre-paid return envelope for casting your vote.